 Even without tourists, roads would be busier than usual.
 Local people will be traveling across town for outdoor barbecues with their friends, visits to the Navy Pier for fireworks, or attendance at any of the holiday events taking place in Chicago over the weekend.
 It is common sense that the more people, cars, and events there are, the more accidents there will be.
 As a police sergeant on the old 1980s television show, “Hill Street Blues” cautioned his officers on every episode, “Hey.
 Let’s be careful out there.”

 Any holiday where people are out having fun, traveling around town or across the country, is a prime time for accidents.
 Drivers get tired and distracted.
 People let their guard down and often drink too much.
 The American Automobile Association (AAA) and the Centers for Disease Control and Prevention (CDC) publish travel safety tips lists.
 Some of their suggestions include:

 - Do not drink and drive.
 As one television public service advertisement reminds you, buzzed driving is drunk driving.
 The National Highway Traffic Safety Administration (NHTSA) has admonished states to ramp up their enforcement of NHTSA’s “Drive Sober or Be Pulled Over” campaign during Labor Day travel time.

 - Get your car in shape.
-Before you start off on your jaunt, do a routine check of your car to be sure oil and radiator fluids are at the right levels and tires are in good shape with the proper tread level and tire pressure.
-Keep an emergency kit in the trunk with water, a flashlight, maybe some energy bars and blankets.
-You may get stranded or be stopped on the highway if there is an unexpected problem up ahead.
+Before you start on your jaunt, do a routine check of your car to be sure oil and radiator fluids are at the right levels and the tires are in good shape with the proper tread level and tire pressure.
+Keep an emergency kit in the trunk with water, a flashlight, and maybe some energy bars and blankets.
+You may get stranded or be stopped on the highway if there is an unexpected problem ahead.

 - Plan your route.
 Use your GPS or an online mapping service.
 Check to be sure no roads are closed.
 Try to avoid heavy traffic areas.